DEVIAS: Learning Disentangled Video Representations of Action and Scene: Compared Method Details

-\paragraph{Naive baselines.} We define the baselines with single supervision, either action or scene, without considering debiasing and disentangling as naive baselines.
-We have three naive baselines: i) the naive baseline ViT with action supervision denoted as Action ViT, ii) the naive baseline ViT with action supervision and some data augmentations denoted as Action ViT w/ Aug., iii) the naive baseline ViT with scene supervision denoted as Scene ViT.
+\textbf{Naive baselines.} We define the baselines with single supervision, either action or scene, without considering debiasing and disentangling as naive baselines.
+We have three naive baselines: i) the naive baseline ViT with action supervision denoted as Naive Action ViT, ii) the naive baseline ViT with action supervision and some data augmentations denoted as Naive Action ViT w/ Aug., iii) the naive baseline ViT with scene supervision denoted as Naive Scene ViT.
 All three baselines are equipped with ViT-Base as the backbone.
 We summarize the hyperparameters used in \tabref{action_noaug_hyper}, \tabref{action_aug_hyper} and \tabref{scene_vit_hyper}.
-In the Action ViT w/ Aug. baselines, we employ mixup~\cite{zhang2017mixup}, cutmix~\cite{yun2019cutmix}, and random erasing~\cite{zhong2020random} augmentations to add some robustness.
-The Scene ViT is exactly the same as the Action ViT except that we use pseudo-scene labels instead of action labels.
+In the case of Naive Action ViT w/ Aug., we employ mixup~\cite{zhang2017mixup}, cutmix~\cite{yun2019cutmix}, and random erasing~\cite{zhong2020random} augmentations to add some robustness.
+The Naive Scene ViT is exactly the same as the Naive Action ViT except that we use pseudo-scene labels instead of action labels.

-\paragraph{Scene debiasing methods.} We compare DEVIAS with state-of-the-art self-supervised scene debiasing methods: BE~\cite{BE} and FAME~\cite{fame}.
+\textbf{Scene debiasing methods.} We compare DEVIAS with state-of-the-art self-supervised scene debiasing methods: BE~\cite{BE} and FAME~\cite{fame}.
 We employ a ViT-Base as an encoder and use either BE or FAME as a scene-debiasing data augmentation.
 BE randomly selects a frame from the same video and mixes it with the other frames, using a weight drawn from a uniform distribution between 0 and 0.3.
 FAME extracts a foreground mask and shuffles the background regions among the videos as denoted in \eqnref{Data_augmentation}, with both $\tau$ and $\rho$ parameters set to 0.5.
 We summarize the hyperparameters used in \tabref{be_hyper} and \tabref{fame_hyper}.